Have you got what it takes to tackle Mission Beamish?

 Recreating Pockerley Old Hall in an adventure game and using it to tell a story

 Use five-shot storytelling and create a film to use as a stimulus for creative writing

-How to creating collaborative non-fiction e-books
+How to create collaborative non-fiction e-books

 How to produce a modern re-creation of a silent movie with your class